 - List the coursework and other learning experiences required for the school or program's MPH degrees, including the required curriculum for each concentration.
 Information may be provided in the format of Template D2-1 (single- and multi-concentration formats available) or in hyperlinks to student handbooks or webpages, but the documentation must present a clear depiction of the requirements for each MPH degree. (self-study document) - 2) List the required curriculum for each combined degree option in the same format as above, clearly indicating (using italics or shading) any requirements that differ from MPH students who are not completing a combined degree. (self-study document) - 3) Provide a matrix, in the format of Template D2-2, that indicates the assessment activity for each of the foundational competencies listed above (1-22).
 If the school or program addresses all of the listed foundational competencies in a single, common core curriculum, the school or program need only present a single matrix.
 If combined degree students do not complete the same core curriculum as students in the standalone MPH program, the school or program must present a separate matrix for each combined degree.
-If the school or program relies on concentration-specific courses to assess some of the foundational competencies listed above, the school or program must present a separate matrix for each concentration. (self-study document) - 4) Provide supporting documentation for each assessment activity listed in Template D2-2.
-Documentation should include the following, as relevant, for each listed assessment: - assignment instructions or guidelines as provided to students - writing prompts provided to students - sample exam question(s)

-5) Include the most recent syllabus from each course listed in Template D2-1, or written guidelines, such as a handbook, for any required elements listed in Template D2-1 that do not have a syllabus. (electronic resource file)
+If the school or program relies on concentration-specific courses to assess some of the foundational competencies listed above, the school or program must present a separate matrix for each concentration. (self-study document) - 4) Include the most recent syllabus from each course listed in Template D2-1, or written guidelines, such as a handbook, for any required elements listed in Template D2-1 that do not have a syllabus.
+If the syllabus does not contain a specific, detailed set of instructions for the assessment activity listed in Template D2-2, provide additional documentation of the assessment, e.g., sample quiz question, full instructions for project, prompt for written discussion post, etc. (electronic resource file) - 5) If applicable, assess strengths and weaknesses related to this criterion and plans for improvement in this area. (self-study document)

-18 This competency requires direct engagement (place- or distance-based) between the student and an individual or individuals in a profession or sector other than public health; students must combine the external sector/profession's perspective and/or knowledge with their own public health training to complete a task, solve a problem, etc..
+18 This competency requires direct engagement (in-person or online) between the student and an individual or individuals in a profession or sector other than public health; students must combine the external sector/profession's perspective and/or knowledge with their own public health training to complete a task, solve a problem, etc..
 Role-playing, in which public health students assume the identity of an individual from another profession or sector to which they do not already belong, is not an acceptable substitute for actual engagement with an individual or individuals from a profession or sector outside of public health.